joshnuss/1000experiments.dev/src/routes/posts/smart-shelf.md

 tags: ar, svelte
 ---

 Have you ever tried to find a book in the bookstore?
-It can be a pain.
+It can be a bit of a pain.

 But what if the location of every book was stored in the computer and updated in realtime?
-Then we can use Augmented Reality (AR) software to overlay a map that displays where the item is.
+Then we could use Augmented Reality (AR) to overlay a map that displays where the item is.
+All we'd need to do is to pull out our phone and it would pinpoint the location.

-And it's not just books.
+And it's not just for books.
 The same idea would work for grocery stores, clothing stores, or warehouses.
 Anything that deals with storage could benefit from digital mapping techonlogy.

-Since I got a new phone that support AR, figured I'd try to use this idea to learn more about it.
+Since I got a new phone that support AR, figured I'd try to use this idea to learn more about AR and see if this is possible to build.

 ## Code